 I sent the old man to the place, together with my orderly.
-The orderly returned to the unit with the answer that a deal could be struck.
+The orderly returned to the unit with the answer that a deal had been struck.

-We selected several sturdy men from the Guard Company and the 7^{th} Regiment and sent them to the fields.
+We selected several sturdy men from the Guard Company and the 7th Regiment and sent them to the fields.